sdarmetta/CISC2000/lab1/README.md

 # lab1.cpp
-A game in which the user answers equations.
+A game in which the user answers a series of equations.